 The proposed US Wind substations would be constructed adjacent to the Indian River Substation.
 Typical onshore construction equipment, including cranes and earth moving equipment, will be employed to install the onshore substations.
 Tree clearing and ground disturbance associated with construction would be limited to the footprint of the substation.
 Ground disturbance is estimated to extend 4 m (12 ft) below grade.
-A planned construction laydown area of approximately 106 m (350 ft) by 152 m (500 ft) is planned.
+The new substations and access road could disturb up to 10.3 acres based on the initial design information.
 If feasible, US Wind will use an area already disturbed for construction laydown activities.